Russia holds war games near Ukraine; Merkel warns of catastrophe

 The Russian Defence Ministry said 8,500 troops were taking part in new military exercises near the Ukrainian border, testing artillery and rocket launchers.

-It was the second big exercise Moscow has ordered since the crisis began; the first, involving 150,000 troops, started a few days before Russian forces seized Crimea.
+It was the second big exercise Moscow has ordered since the crisis began; the first, involving 150,000 troops, began a few days before Russian forces seized Crimea.

 In a gesture of support for NATO's eastern members, U.S. F-16 fighter jets landed at Poland's Lask air base on Thursday.